Realistic 12-675 TRF

 First a note about the designation TRF – those letters have two different meanings depending on what era of radio design you are referring to.
 In the 1920’s and 30’s it stood for Tuned Radio Frequency.
 It means that each station you tuned in, for example 880 KHz remained at that frequency through each stage of amplification, each of which had to be tuned independently.
 TRF radios had three or sometimes four separate stages of RF amplification and each stage worked on that 880 KHz frequency.
 When you tuned to a station you had to bring three or four knobs into adjustment for that frequency.
 Usually these knob scales were calibrated from 0 – 100 and when you found a station you would note the numbers on each dial so you could return to it quickly.
 The typical TRF radio of the era was designed as a long low cabinet with three or four prominent tuning knobs on the front as typified by radios like these Atwater Kent sets.

 Later radios adopted the Superheterodyne design which converts all incoming signals to a single intermediate frequency or IF, (most commonly 455KHz for AM sets but other frequencies are used in some radios), which not only allows for more efficient design but also easier tuning with a single tuning knob.
 The best radios added an extra Tuned RF Stage at the antenna input which pre-selected and amplified the desired signal before it was mixed into the IF stage…this extra stage increased gain and reduced interference from frequencies other than the desired one.
 This Tuned RF Stage was abbreviated to TRF by Radio Shack who used it to advertise their top of the line radios as great performers.
 However many old-time radio people feel this is a misnomer, and whether or not you agree you at least now know why.
 But it is a fact that radios with tuned RF stages are usually better than those that don’t have one.
-All of the better analog-tuned radios near the top of my AM Mega Shootout List are of this design.
+Most of the better analog-tuned radios near the top of my AM Mega Shootout List are of this design.

 But there are exceptions to every rule.
 Back in the day I bought and returned two of the 1965/1966 Realistic TRF radios because they were inferior to several other 6 transistor radios (with no tuned RF stages) I compared them with.
 Evidently that RF stage didn’t guarantee that it was a properly designed radio overall or that other circuits in the radio didn’t ruin its performance.
 Maybe this shouldn’t have surprised me when a Zenith Royal 500H retailed for $59.95 while the 1965 Realistic TRF cost only $19.95.
 Luckily the model was vastly improved by 1968 (and still was only $27.95) with a model finally worthy of the name and that radio was produced essentially unchanged through 1972.
 By the way you can see all of the vintage Radio Shack catalogs at this website…it is phenomenal!